rupol/rupol/README.md

 👩‍🌾
 Aside from web dev, I am a master gardener with a background in ecology.
 I can usually be found tooling around my backyard garden shooing my chickens out of the strawberry patch.
+Send me pictures of any weird bugs you find, I was an entomology lab tech for a while, so I am pretty good at insect ID.